NecroCorey/Undernet-Trader/README.md

 Step 1: Go to your install folder by right clicking the game in Steam and going to Manage, then Browse Local Files.
 Navigate to the exe folder, then the data folder.
 You will see a bunch of files named exe.dat here.
 They're just zip files that have been renamed.
 Right click and open the exe1.dat file with 7-zip or winrar, then open the exe1 folder inside it.
-Look for the labels.bin file there, then copy it to the randomizer folder.
+Look for the labels.bin file there, then paste it in the BASE folder, located in the Undernet Trader mod folder.

-Step 2: Open the folder containing the randomizer, and paste the labels.bin there.
-Run the exe and choose the options you prefer, then click Randomize.
+Step 2: Open the Undernet Trader mod folder containing the randomizer, run the exe and choose the options you prefer, then click Randomize.
 Depending on the options it could take a minute so you may need to be patient.

-Step 3: When it's done randomizing, you should see a new folder called "output".
+Step 3: When it's done randomizing, open the folder named "output".
 Your new labels.bin will be located there with the seed name added to it.
-Rename it to labels.bin then go back to your Megaman Battle Network Legacy Collection Vol.1 install folder, and go to the mods folder created by Chaudloader.
-In the Undernet Trader folder, paste your randomized labels.bin there and start your game.
+Rename it to labels.bin, then paste in the Undernet Trader root folder, then start your game.

 Step 4: In the Chaudloader menu, enable the Undernet Trader mod and hit Play.